ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Keybinds: see \nameref{keybinds}
 - Toggle: see \nameref{toggle}
 - Timers: see \nameref{timers}
-- Minimum: minimum value that can be stored
-- Maximum: maximum value that can be stored
+- Value bounds: minimum/maximum value that can be stored, the stored value will be clamped to the range defined by these bounds
 - Scale: rate of change of the stored value, used to scale the value of the input
 - Use steps: whether to change the stored value continuously (in which case the scale is change per second, achieved by using $1/60$th the scale on each frame) or only once per input activation (on the rising edge of the signal)
 - Comparison mode: comparison operation to perform, possible values are "less than", "less than or equal", "greater than", "greater than or equal", "equal", and "not equal"